It can be very distressing if you have been accused of bullying, harassment, sexual harassment, discrimination, a hate crime or sexual assault.

 For the Turing community

-• Academic Services Team This Turing service offers support and advice to Enrichment and Doctoral students and Turing Research Fellows, with signposting and referral to more specialist services.
-If you're not sure where to go, this is a good place to start.
+- HR team If you are a member of staff or manager your HR partner will be able to identify the support that’s available for you.
+The Turing also offers support and advice to Enrichment and Doctoral students and Turing Research Fellows, with signposting and referral to more specialist services.
+If you're not sure where to go, the HR team is a good place to start.